bobllor/EntraBulker/README.md

 *EntraBulker* is a customizable application that streamlines large-scale user onboarding in Microsoft Entra ID by transforming CSV and Excel reports into bulk user creation data.
-It can generate *ready to use CSV bulk files* or directly *create users in a tenant* via Graph API using a registered application.
+It can generate *ready to use CSV bulk files* to manually provision or directly *create users in a tenant* via Graph API using a registered application.

 It is a WebView desktop application built with Python, TypeScript, and JavaScript, to assist administrators in automating user creation with Entra ID.